clojuredocs/guides/articles/tutorials/introduction.md

-## Functions for creating data structures
+## Functions for Creating Data Structures

 There are functions for creating the various data structures without using the usual literal syntax: